 Taking photos and video of the show is not only permitted, but encouraged.
 Below you’ll find a few of our favorite images — poetically illustrating the value of water in our world.

 Brixen beams with charm no matter the season, but the holidays are an especially beautiful time in this corner of South Tyrol.
 Wandering the town’s Christmas market you’ll find an endless assortment of enticing traditional South Tyrolean specialties, as well as handmade creations that highlight the Alpine craftsmanship of artisans from the region.
 No doubt perfect gifts for loved ones in your life.

 If you have the opportunity to catch Soliman’s Dream during your visit, do so.
 You will not be disappointed.
 The show is a perfect companion to Brixen’s Christmas market.
 What could be a better way to get into the holiday spirit?
 Especially, after one has enjoyed a warm cup of mulled wine or two!

 Soliman’s Dream runs from November 23, 2017 – January 7, 2018.
 Multiple shows are available each day beginning at 5:30 PM.

 If heading to South Tyrol is not an option this winter, don’t despair.
 There are plenty of other times to allow Brixen to enchant you.
-The Water Light Festival returns next May.
-Keep an eye out for more details on the festival here at Throne & Vine.
-Brixen and the event are a must add to every South Tyrol trip itinerary.
+The town is a must add to every South Tyrol trip itinerary.
 Stay tuned as we plan share additional sights and wonders from Brixen in future posts.